 The Trust does not have a PTFA associated with Waterloo Primary Academy.
 All fundraising activities are monitored by the Senior Leadership Team and are undertaken in accordance with regulations.
 The Academy does not work with professional fundraisers or commercial participators and has received no complaints in relation to its fundraising activities.

 It is hoped that the Waterloo Primary School will develop a 'Friends of Waterloo' over the coming year to assist with fundraising.
+The impacted of Covid prevented this from developing further.

 Plans for future periods